codeEllo/OnlineShoppingSystem/README.md

 In my 3rd degree, me and my team members working together on a web application system that will provide functionality and a responsive system using SQL in Oracle SQL Developer through XAMP  - Apache Friends.
 The purpose of this project is for students to be able to manage the flows in SQL Databases.

 Here's the sample of my website but without database connection.
-(SOME OF THE INFO LIKE USERNAME AND PRODUCT NAME ARE NOT PRESENTED AND CANNOT FETCH FROM DATABASE DUE TO NO ORACLE CONNECTION)
+(SOME OF THE INFO LIKE USERNAME AND PRODUCT NAME ARE NOT PRESENTED AND CANNOT BE FETCH FROM DATABASE DUE TO NO ORACLE CONNECTION)

 1) HOMEPAGE
 >![FOOTAGE](https://raw.githubusercontent.com/codeEllo/OnlineShoppingSystem/main/Screenshot%202021-10-25%20000657.png)<br>